Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Wolf Pack have been underdogs by 2 points or more once this season and covered the spread.

-- NC State's games this year have gone over the point total four times in nine opportunities (44.4%).
+- NC State's games this season have hit the over on four of nine set point totals (44.4%).

-- NC State is 5-2 against the spread and 6-1 overall in games when it puts up more than 27.7 points.
+- NC State is 5-2 against the spread and 6-1 overall when the team scores more than 27.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.